aherbert/gdsc-smlm/docs/imagej_plugins.rst

 Usage Data
 ~~~~~~~~~~

+Usage data was collected as if performing anonymous tracking of web page views by a web browser.
+The code identified each plugin as a page.
+The ImageJ instance acted as the web browser client.
+Each time a GDSC plugin was executed this event was recorded as if a user viewed a web page.

-No personal information is transmitted to Google.
+No personal information was transmitted to Google.
 There is no information that uniquely identifies a person.
-No data currently open in ``ImageJ`` are sent.
-Only data about the GDSC plugins are sent.
-No data about any other actions within ``ImageJ`` are sent.
+No data currently open in ``ImageJ`` was sent.
+Only data about the GDSC plugin names were sent.
+No data about any other actions within ``ImageJ`` were sent.

-Data is only sent when a GDSC plugin is run.
-The following data is sent:
+Data was only sent when a GDSC plugin was run.
+The following data was sent:

 * Name of the plugin
 * Plugin version